United Kingdom E-commerce Logistics Market Size and Share

 United Kingdom E-commerce Logistics Market Analysis by Mordor Intelligence

-The UK e-commerce logistics market reached USD 20.76 billion in 2025 and is set to climb to USD 27.7 billion by 2030, translating into a steady 5.94% CAGR.
+The United Kingdom E-commerce Logistics Market size is estimated at USD 20.76 billion in 2025, and is expected to reach USD 27.76 billion by 2030, at a CAGR of 5.94% during the forecast period (2025-2030).
 Growth now derives less from pandemic-era volume spikes and more from efficiency initiatives such as route optimization, warehouse automation, and post-Brexit network realignment.
 Cross-border flows remain pivotal because Dutch haulers still lose more than 4 hours at customs, which has triggered new EU-to-UK fulfilment hubs to cut transit friction.
 Labor shortages, with 49,000 fewer HGV drivers than in 2019, push wage inflation toward 12% and accelerate the roll-out of robotics in large facilities.
 The recent DHL–Evri merger, announced in May 2025, adds unprecedented parcel scale, while private-equity interest, evidenced by Apollo’s GBP 2.7 billion purchase of Evri, confirms long-term confidence in the UK e-commerce logistics market.
 Supply-side constraints, especially planning limits in South-East England, keep warehouse rents high yet spur mixed-use logistics projects in land-scarce Tier-1 cities.

 Key Report Takeaways